ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-10-1.md

-Chapter 10: Conclusion: Recap of Key Strategies for Running Effective Meetings
+Recap of Key Strategies for Running Effective Meetings
 ==============================================================================

 Effective meetings are key to achieving productive and efficient outcomes.
 In this book, we have explored numerous strategies for running effective meetings.
 Here is a recap of the key strategies: